aws-samples/amazon-ec2-mac-getting-started/ec2-macos.md

 One of the largest benefits of EC2 Mac instances are that they are indeed _EC2_ instances, and receive all the benefits therein.
 Things like [VPC networking](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), [IAM instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html), [Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html), including [Fleet Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/fleet.html), [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html), and more - all work just like they do with EC2 Linux and Windows instances.

 EC2 Mac instances also support [Amazon Machine Images (AMIs)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), and this is one of the biggest benefits of EC2 Mac.
 Re-imaging on-premises macOS hardware is a manual and time-consuming process.
-With AMIs, you can start with one of our vended macOS versions (_Mojave, Catalina, or Big Sur_), add in any customization you may need (including Xcode versions, third-party software, etc.), and 'bake' an Amazon Machine Image that can launch any further EC2 instances.
+With AMIs, you can start with one of our vended macOS versions (_Catalina (10.15), Big Sur (11), or Monterey (12) on x86 instances, Big Sur (11) or Monterey (12) on M1 instances_), add in any customization you may need (including Xcode versions, third-party software, etc.), and 'bake' an Amazon Machine Image that can launch any further EC2 instances.
 This is sometimes referred to as a ['Golden AMI'](https://medium.com/tide-engineering-team/building-your-gold-amis-using-packer-d3248736b3d8) workflow, and it works well.
 It's even possible to automate AMI creation for EC2 Mac with popular tooling such as Hashicorp [Packer](https://learn.hashicorp.com/packer).
 Please see [this blog](https://aws.amazon.com/blogs/compute/building-amazon-machine-images-amis-for-ec2-mac-instances-with-packer/) for more details.

 ---